DataBytes-Organisation/Project-Echo/Research/Unsupervised Learning/UNSUPERVISED.md

 Idea: We could use a combination of supervised feature extraction method combined with unsupervised clustering methods:

-First build an auto-encoded that is trained in a supervised way to create a vector representation of 2 image inputs known to be of different classes, with a combined loss function that uses a combination of losses:
+First build an auto-encoded that is trained in a supervised way to create a vector representation of 2 image inputs known to be of different classes, with a combined loss function that uses a weighted sum combination of losses:

 - reconstruction error: in being able to reconstruct the two original feature images
-- classification error: in being able to only represent latent space features that reduce classification error
+- classification error: in being able to only represent latent space features that reduce classification error.

+The classification error would be a cross-entropy loss via a fully connected layer attached to the latent space representation.

 #### Histogram of Oriented Gradients (HOG)